US and Yemeni authorities name a Saudi national, Ibrahim al-Asiri, as the man behind bombs on US-bound air freight.

 In another development, US transport security investigators headed to Yemen in a bid to track down those behind the plot, as officials named a “key suspect”.

-Ibrahim Hassan al-Asiri, who is believed to be working with al-Qaeda in the Arabian Peninsula (AQAP) and tops a Saudi Arabian wanted list, is the brother of a suicide bomber killed last year in a bid to assassinate Prince Mohammed bin Nayef, the Saudi counterterrorism chief.
+Ibrahim Hassan al-Asiri, who is believed to be working with AQAP and tops a Saudi Arabian wanted list, is the brother of a suicide bomber killed last year in a bid to assassinate Prince Mohammed bin Nayef, the Saudi counterterrorism chief.